Alexis-Grimm/Alt-Monster-Week/README.md

     (See "updated luck rules" playbooks at
     https://www.evilhat.com/home/monster-of-the-week-resources/)
 - Moves:
+  - Rolling from moves is a pretty important step, also want to structure them better.
   - Structure the 10+/7-9/fail text so it can be displayed in chat
   - Would be cool to automatically add holds, though that could get annoying if most of the holds are used immediately; may be better